 But it’s also very wrong to say it’s a choice.
 That might have happened in isolated cases, but must be extremely rare.

-Transgenderism is a whole ‘nother story.
+Transgenderism is a “whole ‘nother story.”
 Up until 2013, a person who believed they belonged to the other sex was diagnosed as having “gender identity disorder.”
 That diagnosis disappeared in the DSM-5, but not because of any scientific breakthrough.
-It was an accommodation to the political environment.
+It was felt by many that believing one belonged to the opposite sex should not be classified as a “disorder.”
+Thus, in an accommodation to the political environment, “identity disorder” was replaced with “dysphoria,” with emphasis on the psychological distress rather than underlying delusion.

 But neurobiology doesn’t cancel out human agency.
 Even among committed materialists, few are willing to go that far.
 We still have the ability to make choices.
 And because the brain is a very dynamic and adaptable organ, we have some control over what direction it travels.